shantianqin/shantianqin.github.io/_pages/about.md

 **AMD**    (Undergraduate Intern)
 * Intern in Xilinx HLS Software Department, mentored by Dr. Yuanjie Huang and Tuo Lin
-* Development of hardware-accelerated open-source libraries for Xilinx FPGA and Versal ACAP
+* Development of hardware-accelerated open-source libraries for Xilinx FPGA and Versal ACAP hardware platforms

 ## Publications
 * **PANDA: Adaptive Prefetching and Decentralized Scheduling for Dataflow Architectures**\